ItzSwirlz/DuckHuntDisassembly/NOTES.md

 Being set to 07 the duck is turning again?
 Being set to 04, 08 does nothing, higher than that causes overflow

+## The bottom bar
+I assume, you reading this, you know how it works; it blinks the duck #, if you hit it, its red, otherwise it goes to the next one.
+Then, in a nerdly satisfying way, it shifts all the ducks you hit to see if its enough to keep the game going.

+(TODO: Confirm the starting value)
+I found out $00BB is the number of the duck that is blinking.
+Interestingly I think it starts at 0x1, which matches in human-readable decimal what duck number is being looked at.

+It's not a good name but fo now its CurrentActiveDuckTarget.

 # #Background/graphics
 BACKGROUNCOLOR = $0403 ; ???
 I'm not sure yet, I just know changing this affects the bg color.
 0x21 is the default blue, 0x36 is the "FLY AWAY" red.